-Log in to one Etsy account through your Safari browser, then use your Google Chrome browser to log in to your second Etsy account.
+Log in to one Etsy account through your Google Chrome browser, then use your Safari, or Microsoft Edge browser to log in to your second Etsy account.

 While this isn’t much faster, it will at least keep you from having to log in and log out of your profiles all of the time.